IzumiChino/FaradayRotation/README.md

 # Faraday Rotation Estimation
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An Amateur program used for estimating the loss due to the distortion by Faraday Rotation between to EME stations (DX and Home location)
+An Amateur program used for estimating the loss due to the polarization distortion by Faraday Rotation between to EME stations (DX and Home location)

 ## Overview